New services to reduce your agony are cropping up. And they are a big business opportunity as well.

 “The infrastructure required is also not much for a pain clinic — one or two consultation rooms and small operation theatres, physiotherapy equipment, etc. Pain clinics do not need an in-patient ward as most of the treatments do not need hospitalisation.
 “We have tie-ups with hospitals for surgeries that require hospitalisation,” says Kothari.

-is an upcoming speciality and it is yet to develop as an organised specialty,” says Amit Mookim, partner, global strategy group and industry head of healthcare at KPMG.
+Pain management is an upcoming speciality and it is yet to develop as an organised specialty,” says Amit Mookim, partner, global strategy group and industry head of healthcare at KPMG.
 He notes that the most profitable segment is the specialised injections used in such clinics.
 Although no industry figures are available, the size of the pain management market is at least Rs 200 crore for just the standalone centres, and this does not include the cost of related pain medication.